angarsky/diveintopython/learn/modules/popular_modules.md

 ## The Random Module

-The random module in Python is a built-in module that provides various functions for generating random numbers.
+The Random module in Python is a built-in module that provides various functions for generating random numbers.
 It allows you to perform operations related to randomness, such as generating random numbers, shuffling sequences, choosing random elements, and more.
-Read more [here](/learn/modules/popular_modules/random.md).
+Read more about the Random module on our [page](/learn/modules/popular_modules/random.md).

 ## The Requests Module

-The [requests](/learn/modules/popular_modules/requests.md) module is a popular Python library used for making HTTP requests.
+The Requests module is a popular Python library used for making HTTP requests.
 It provides a simple and elegant way to send HTTP/1.1 requests using Python.
+Read more about this module in our [guide](/learn/modules/popular_modules/requests.md).

 ## The Math Module